Kazaros7272/Blink-and-youll-miss-it/README.md

 ## Features

 - **Question Type Selection**: Choose between Long Answer or MCQ question modes.
-- **Flexible Input**: Upload your own questions or use a preset provided by the app.
+- **Flexible Input**: Upload your own questions or use a preset provided by the site.
 - **One-at-a-Time Display**: Questions are presented individually for better focus.
 - **Blink Detection**: Uses MediaPipe to detect blinks.
 Blinking during a question skips it automatically.
 - **Self Assessment**: After the quiz, assess your answers manually.
 MCQs can also be auto-graded.